AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/CreateMirror.md

 AttributeType.CreateMirror Method
 =================================
-AutomationML 2.1 APICreates a new mirror element from this AttributeType
+Creates a new mirror element from this AttributeType

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)